Policy design in experiments with unknown interference: Introduction

-With \textit{multiple-wave} experiments, we introduce a framework for adaptive experimentation with unknown interference.
-We connect to the literature on adaptive exploration \citep[][among others]{bubeck2012regret, russo2017tutorial, kasy2019adaptive}, and the one on derivative free stochastic optimization \citep[][among others]{flaxman2004online, kleinberg2005nearly, shamir2013complexity, agarwal2010optimal}.
-These references do not study the problem of network interference.
-Here, we leverage between-clusters perturbations and within-cluster concentration to obtain high-probability bounds on the regret with fast rates.
-In related work, \cite{wager2019experimenting} have studied prices estimation via local experimentation in the different context of a single market, with asymptotically independent agents.
-They assume infinitely many individuals and an explicit model for market prices.
-As noted by the authors, the structural assumptions imposed in the above reference do not allow for spillovers on a network (i.e., individuals may depend arbitrarily on neighbors' assignments).
-Our setting differs due to network spillovers and the fact that individuals are organized into finitely many independent components (clusters), where such spillovers are unobserved.
-These differences motivate (i) our design mechanism, which exploits two-level randomization at the cluster and individual level instead of individual-level randomization, (ii) pairing and perturbations between clusters.
-From a theoretical perspective, network dependence and repeated sampling induce novel challenges for an adaptive experiment which we address here.
+With multiple-wave experiments, we connect to the recent literature on adaptive exploration \citep[e.g.,][among others]{bubeck2012regret, kasy2019adaptive}, and the one on derivative-free stochastic optimization, dating back to \cite{kiefer1952stochastic}, and \cite{flaxman2004online, kleinberg2005nearly, shamir2013complexity, agarwal2010optimal}, among others.
+These references do not study the problem of interference (and inference, see Section \ref{sec:main_design} for a comprehensive discussion). \cite{wager2019experimenting} study price estimation in a single market \citep[and similarly][]{munro2021treatment}.
+They assume infinitely many individuals and an explicit model for market prices under which agents are asymptotically independent.
+As noted by the authors, the assumptions in their paper do not allow for spillovers on a network, different from here.
+Our setting differs from all these references because individuals are organized into finitely many independent clusters, where unobserved (network) spillovers may occur.
+These differences motivate (i) our design, which exploits two-level randomization at the cluster and individual level instead of individual-level randomization, and (ii) cluster-level perturbations.
+From a theoretical perspective, dependence and repeated sampling induce novel challenges.

-We relate to the literature on inference on treatment effects under interference and draw from \cite{hudgens2008toward} for definitions of potential outcomes.
-Differently from this paper, this literature considers existing (quasi)experiments and does not study experimental design and welfare-maximization. \cite{aronow2017estimating, manski2013identification, leung2019treatment, ogburn2017causal, goldsmith2013social, li2020random} assume an observed network, while \cite{vazquez2017identification}, \cite{hudgens2008toward}, \cite{ibragimov2010t} consider clusters among others. \cite{savje2017average} study inference of the direct effect of treatment only.
-Our focus on policy optimality and experimental design differs from the above references.
-We show that inference on policy-optimality requires information on the MPE, which, we demonstrate, can be estimated with a clusters pair.